 (b) bounded by the limits,

-specified in the Schedule in relation to that port.
+specified in the regulations in relation to that port.

+(1b) A port named in the Port Authorities Act 1999 Schedule 1 is not a port for the purposes of this Act and a declaration under subsection (1) cannot relate to a port so named.

+(1c) The regulations may declare an area of water outside a port to be an area in which pilotage services are to be used.

 (2) The Governor may by proclamation —

-(a) declare any place described in the proclamation to be a port, fishing boat harbour or mooring control area for the purposes of this Act;
+(a) declare any place described in the proclamation to be a fishing boat harbour or mooring control area for the purposes of this Act; or

-(b) vary the boundaries of a place declared to be —

-(i) a port by subsection (1); or

-(ii) a port, fishing boat harbour or mooring control area under this subsection, or declare a port referred to in subparagraph (i) or a port, fishing boat harbour or mooring control area referred to in subparagraph (ii) to be no longer a port, fishing boat harbour or mooring control area, as the case may be, for the purposes of this Act;
+(b) vary the boundaries of a place declared to be a fishing boat harbour or mooring control area under this subsection, or declare a fishing boat harbour or mooring control area to be no longer a fishing boat harbour or mooring control area, as the case may be, for the purposes of this Act; or

 (ba) in relation to a fishing boat harbour or mooring control area, specify a body corporate or the Department as the controlling authority of the fishing boat harbour or mooring control area; or